sntrenter/Deep-Learning/README.md

 * See [here](PROJECT.md).

 ## 13. Homeworks
 There will be two types of homeworks: [project homeworks](./PROJECT.md), and [drawing concept maps](./CONCEPT-MAP.md) as chapter summaries.
-Homeworks must be submitted via Canvas.
+Homeworks should be submitted via Canvas.
+Concept maps should be submitted to the respective discussion boards so they are visible to other students in the class.
+You can view the concept maps uploaded by other students in the class only after you have submitted yours.

 ## 14. Grade composition